andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 Background: All home assistants run into problems when many intents are responsible to switch on or off a device.
-Obviously all these intends are very similar and it is not easy to always detect the correct intent and device.
+Obviously all these intends are very similar and reliable detection of the correct intent is not easy.

 SnipsHermesQnD tries to work around this issue, by using only one intent for all on/off-commands.